Sarath Fonseka: Cabinet Minister (2016–2018)

 During the 2018 Sri Lankan constitutional crisis, he lost his ministerial post and was not reappointed by President Sirisena at the end of the crisis.
 During the crisis, Sirisena had claimed that the name of Fonseka had come up in the investigation of the CID but was suppressed.

 Proposed Minister of Law and Order

 Following the 2019 Sri Lanka Easter bombings, the UNP led by Prime Minister Ranil Wickremesinghe requested President Sirisena to appoint Fonseka as Minister of Law and Order.
 President Sirisena turned down the request.

+Presidential election 2024

+Fonseka contested presidency again in 2024 as an independent candidate.
+Following his announcement, he resigned as the chairman of Samagi Jana Balawegaya.
+Fonseka was placed in a distant 9th position in the first count of votes with only 22,407 votes, thus eliminating from the race.

+Electoral history

 Personal life

 Sarath Fonseka is married to Anoma Indumathi Munasinghe, daughter of D. J. and Eugine Munasinghe of Dematagoda, and has two daughters Aparna and Apsara.

 Awards and decorations

 During his military career, Fonseka received the gallantry medals Rana Wickrama Padakkama with two bars and Rana Sura Padakkama with four bars; the service medals Vishista Seva Vibhushanaya, Uttama Seva Padakkama and the Sri Lanka Armed Services Long Service Medal with a clasp; wound medal Desha Putra Sammanaya with bar; the campaign medals Eastern Humanitarian Operations Medal, Northern Humanitarian Operations Medal, Purna Bhumi Padakkama, North and East Operations Medal with two clasps, Vadamarachchi Operation Medal, and the Riviresa Campaign Services Medal with clasp; and the commemorative medals Republic of Sri Lanka Armed Services Medal, 50th Independence Anniversary Commemoration Medal, Sri Lanka Army 50th Anniversary Medal, President's Inauguration Medal.